Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.03 team ERA that ranks 11th among all league pitching staffs.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- Orioles pitchers combine to allow the 10th-fewest home runs in baseball (144 total, 1.1 per game).
+- The Orioles have the 10th-ranked team ERA among all MLB pitching staffs (4.00).

-- In his most recent time out on Tuesday, the righty went six innings against the Toronto Blue Jays, allowing three earned runs while surrendering eight hits.
+- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in the league.

-- The 23-year-old has put up a 5.38 ERA and 9.4 strikeouts per nine innings in 17 games this season, while allowing a batting average of .265 to opposing hitters.
+- In his most recent time out on Wednesday against the Toronto Blue Jays, the right-hander threw six scoreless innings while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.